kenhero/depscope/README.md

 1) go to Issues
 2) click New issue
 3) choose MVP Feedback
 4) share your constraints (CI, OS, CMake version, size)

+## License

+Licensed under the Apache License 2.0.
+See `LICENSE`.